 - Prison Tower, once the second city gate into Bern

-- Federal Palace, built from 1857 to 1902, which houses the national parliament
+- Federal Palace, built in the 1800s and housing the national parliament

 - Einsteinhaus at Kramgasse 49, where German-born Albert Einstein lived from 1903–1905, the time when his most revolutionary thinking transpired

-The most striking attractions are the eleven 16th-century public fountains, featuring colorful, almost cartoon-like statues.
-The figures include Sampson, Moses, a bagpiper, a hunter and so on.
+The most striking attractions are the eleven public fountains from the 1500s, featuring colorful, almost cartoon-like statues.
+The figures include Sampson, Moses, a bagpiper, a hunter, and so on.

-Next day, I went to the Kunstmuseum to see the Henri de Toulouse-Latrec exhibit, featuring some of his work next to related photographs.
-He didn’t take the photos but commissioned some of them as reference for his art.
-The exhibit covered his favorite topics, the theater, society, the Moulin Rouge, brothels and the circus.
+Next day, I went to the Kunstmuseum to see the Henri de Toulouse-Latrec exhibit, featuring some of the artist’s work next to related photographs.
+He didn’t take the photos, but commissioned some of them as reference for his art.
+The exhibit covered his favorite topics, the theater, society, the Moulin Rouge, brothels, and the circus.

 Got a haircut from a female barber who spoke only German.
 Sign language.
 She and the manager had a long whispered conversation about how much to charge.
 I think it was due to my extreme shagginess.

 Bern is noted for its shopping.
-Its long straight medieval streets (four-miles worth) are arcaded.
-Shops are under the arches as well as below through the street-level cellar doors.
+Its long straight medieval streets (four miles’ worth) are arcaded.
+Shops are under the arches as well as through the cellar doors.
 The offerings are unique.
 No chain or designer stores.
-Violins, antiquarian books, puppets, buttons, men’s hats, fancy fabrics, antiques and collectibles, plus apparel, decor and cooking,
+Violins, antiquarian books, puppets, buttons, men’s hats, fancy fabrics, antiques, and collectibles.

 One store sells expensive, well-made gothic-style clothing.
-Not costumes, but Edwardian waistcoats, leather boots and silver-handled canes, some with occult designs.
-Still trying to figure out who buys it–other than vampires.
+Not costumes, but Edwardian waistcoats, leather boots, and silver-handled canes, some with occult designs.
+Still trying to figure out who shops there—other than vampires.